 14. Are there suitable stability test results to make the EN test results meaningful?

-Why it’s important: All Supra Perfecta HOCl formulations have been tested for ppm, pH and antimicrobial efficacy in both real-time and accelerated conditions to ensure they meet applicable guidelines when aged.
+Answer: Yes, all of our products have been tested for ppm, pH and antimicrobial efficacy in both real-time and accelerated conditions to ensure they meet applicable guidelines when aged.

 Get in touch